svdwi/BlueBox/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/svdwi)

-# Description
+## What is it?

- - **Threat intelligence data** about a malware, an IP or a domain , URL ? a Quick Analysis suspicious File or Malware !
+ **Threat intelligence data** about a malware, an IP or a domain , URL ? a Quick Analysis suspicious File or Malware !

-# What is it?

-- BlueBox is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain ,Url and analyze them.
+BlueBox is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain ,Url and analyze them.

-# what is included ?? / Features
+## what is included ?? / Features

 - Provides enrichment of threat intel for malware as well as observables (IP, Domain, URL and hash).
 - This application is built to **scale out** and to **speed up the retrieval of threat info**.